 It’s become so widespread that U.S. federal laws have been passed against them.

 Does that bias extends to radio?
+Of course.

 But this isn’t a rant about the quality of advertisers most personalities endorse…we’ll leave that for another time.

 There’s no credibility because they aren’t specific.
 And by specific I don’t mean “Hi this is (artist) and when I’m in (your town) I always listen to (your station).”

-If Justin Timberlake talked about how proud he that his song is on the same station as your morning show because of the $100,000 you raised for the local pet shelter…now that’s saying something.
+If Justin Timberlake talked about how proud he is that his song is on the same station as your morning show because of the $100,000 you raised for the local pet shelter…now that’s saying something.
 That’s worthwhile.
 That has impact.
 Credibility.

 Lack of specificity isn’t the only problem with testimonials.
 Beware of the relevance issue.
-If the celebrity isn’t relevant to the target audience, your results could be mediocre, or even counterproductive.
+If the celebrity isn’t relevant to the target audience, results could be mediocre, or even counterproductive.
 Most stations can easily get an up-and-coming artist to say something for them.

-The problem is, those artists carry no weight with your audience.
+The problem is, those artists carry no weight with the audience.
 It doesn’t resonate.
 Even worse, the audience may be left with an impression that you’re the station that plays music by artists they don’t care about.

 And if you do score that A-lister, it’s not necessarily a good idea to have Miley or the Biebs endorse your station.
 Just because they’re famous doesn’t mean they fit your brand.

 A study by the University of Colorado found celebrity endorsements can cause people to transfer a celebrity’s personality traits to a brand they are endorsing.
 That’s why Nike and Gatorade dropped Tiger Woods like he was hot as soon as his image took a hit a few years back.
 Tiger’s image is repaired now, but when is the last time you saw him on a commercial?